j-nagar/recipes-and-ratings-analysis/README.md

 ### Features
 1. **Quantitative Features**:
-   - `protein (PDV)`: Protein content in Percent Daily Value (PDV%).
    - `number of ingredients`: the number of ingredients in the recipe.
-   - `sugar (PDV)`: Sugar content in Percent Daily Value (PDV%).
-   - `carbohydrates (PDV)`: Carbohydrates content in Percent Daily Value (PDV%).
+   - `sodium (PDV)`: Sodium  content in Percent Daily Value (PDV%).
    - `total_fat (PDV)`: Total fat content in Percent Daily Value (PDV%).

 2. **Engineered Features**:
-    - `protein_to_fat_ratio (PDV)`: This feature captures the ratio of protein to fat content in a recipe.
+    - `protein_to_fat_ratio`: This feature captures the ratio of protein to fat content in a recipe.
 This is a good engineered feature since fat contains more calories per gram (9 cal/g) compared to protein (4 cal/g).
 Therefore, a higher protein-to-fat ratio often correlates with a lower overall calorie density,  helping to predict calorie content more accurately.

-    - `carbs_to_fat_ratio (PDV)`: This feature captures the ratio of carbohydrates to fat content in a recipe.
+    - `carbs_to_fat_ratio`: This feature captures the ratio of carbohydrates to fat content in a recipe.
 This is a good engineered feature since fat contains more calories per gram (9 cal/g) compared to carbohydrates (4 cal/g).
 Therefore, a higher carbohydrates-to-fat ratio often correlates with a lower overall calorie density, helping to predict calorie content more accurately.

+    -`log_sugar` The log transformation addresses skewness in sugar distribution, making relationships between sugar and calorie content more linear and manageable for regression.

 3. **Response Variable**:
    - `calories`: Calorie content, the response variable, measured as a continuous quantitative value.